askonomm/lava/README.md

 #### `format_date`

-You can use the `format_date` helper to shape your up your dates by passing it the date variable and the format in which you want the output to be, for example:
+You can use the `format_date` helper to shape up your dates by passing it the date variable, and the format in which you want the output to be, for example:

 ```handlebars
 {{format_date date "MMM dd, yyyy"}}
 ```

 The `date` is the actual meta-data coming from your content file.
 The following is the SimpleDateFormat date format string.
-You can find all of the combinations you can use [http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html](here).
+You can find all the combinations you can use [http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html](here).

 ### Template data